casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/transfer-token-to-contract.md

 ### Scenario 2 - Advanced Variation {#scenario2-advanced}

 In Scenario 2, the contract in question maintains a purse for each associated caller.
 The advanced variation establishes an internal ledger that records the balance of each caller.
+The contract can record the information for each caller as a dictionary item and respond accordingly.
 In this fashion, a single purse can store the motes of all callers accessing the contract.
-The contract can record the information for each caller as a dictionary item and respond accordingly.

-This streamlines the internal accounting process of the contract, but does require a greater degree of complexity during initial setup.
+This design streamlines the internal accounting process of the contract but does require a greater degree of complexity during the initial setup.